 As we reflect on the past year, we realize that there were many lessons.
 Perhaps the most important lesson is that our greatest assets are our people and due diligence.
-We navigated the financial crisis and fared well because our staff persisted with their projects and efforts to make a difference on the stakeholders in different countries and because we never deviated from our robust internal procedures.
+We navigated the financial crisis and fared well because our staff persisted with their projects and efforts to make a difference on the ground and continued to support our stakeholders in different countries and because we never deviated from our robust internal procedures.